 The Professional Course is structured in 17 different modules varying in length up to four weeks.
 The academic theory in each module is concentrated in the first week of the module and the school makes that academic week available to students other than those enrolled in a larger course.
 This allows those working in industry or government positions who have need for very specific flight test knowledge to attend the school during the applicable week for a modest cost.
 Availability is limited depending on the number of students enrolled in the Professional Course.

 The National Test Pilot School (NTPS), through its Graduate unit, the National Flight Institute (NFTI), offers two tracks leading to the degree of Master of Science in Flight Test Engineering (MSFTE) or Master of Science in Flight Test and Evaluation (MSFT&E).
 The degree awarded depends upon the student’s undergraduate preparation.
-The engineering degree is accredited by the Accreditation Board for Engineering and Technology (ABET).
+Accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.